albohlabs/one-time-pad/README.md

 One-time pad
 ---------------

-inspired by a [blogpost](http://lukasepple.de/blog/otp-py) from Lukas Epple
+inspired by a blog [post](http://lukasepple.de/blog/otp-py) from Lukas Epple